Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/prokka-annotation.md

 Non-coding RNA (ncRNA) annotation is supplemented outside of the core Prokka pipeline:

 - cmscan (from the Infernal suite) is used to identify structured RNAs
-- Searches are performed against covariance model databases such as Rfam
+- Searches are performed against Rfam, a collection of covariance models for RNA families
 - This improves detection of small and regulatory RNAs